opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

   - `image`:
     - If your Knitfab Kubernetes Cluster utilizes a local registry, replace `registry_uri` within the image field with `localhost`.
   - `inputs`:
-    - Dataset: Specify the input dataset by defining the following tags:
+    - Dataset: Specify the input dataset by defining the following tags to `path:"/in/dataset"`:
       - `project:spam-detection`
       - `type:dataset`
       - `mode:validate`
-    - Model: Specify the input model by defining the following tags:
+    - Model: Specify the input model by defining the following tags to `path:"/in/model"`:
       - `project:spam-detection`
       - `type:model`.
   - `outputs`, `log`: